Load test on human femur with strain gauges applied

-A 3-point flexure test on sheep bones is designed to determine flexural strength after fracture healing.
-For this, a bone healed after break is fixed or cast at its ends in supports and the load is applied using a zwickiLine Z0.5 kN table-top testing machine.
+A 3-point flexure test on sheep bones was designed to determine flexural strength after a fracture has healed.
+For this, the bone that has healed after a fracture is fixed or cast at its ends in supports.
+The load is applied using a zwickiLine 0.5 kN table-top testing machine.
 The specimen grips are designed so that rotation of the bone by defined angular degrees is possible, allowing the flexural strength of the entire area of the bone to be determined.
 The characteristic values obtained in this way are used in an FEM simulation of the healing behavior of the bone fracture.

 Research of biomaterials requires that the test environment corresponds to actual conditions as much as possible.
 For this reason, testing in this field is preferably carried out in fluid baths or complete incubators.
 In this application, cells from bone marrow are applied to a carrier material and cultivated in a liquid nutrient under cyclic mechanical stimulation.

-For this, an ambient temperature of 37 °C, 100% humidity and cyclic loading (using a ZwickRoell testing machine with an electromechanical actuator) under very low forces are necessary.
+This also requires an ambient temperature of 37 °C, 100% humidity and cyclic loading (using a ZwickRoell testing machine with an electromechanical actuator) under very low forces.
 The load is applied to the specimen via a die integrated in the incubator from above and the specimens immersed in the liquid nutrient are flushed with CO2 or N2 to adjust the pH value.
 Extensions lie between 30 and 100 μm.